Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Introduction

 \section{Introduction}

-At the present level of the instrument sensitivity high-energy $\gamma$-ray sky ($E>100$~MeV) is dominated by the active galactic nuclei (AGNs) of various types: there are 4008 AGNs out of the 7194 sources total in the latest catalog of the Fermi LAT sources \cite{4FGL-DR4}.
-Much more modest contribution comes from star forming galaxies, due to their lower intrinsic luminosities, especially for normal galaxies without ongoing bursts of star-formation.
-Only a handful of these galaxies have been detected \cite{Fermi2012a,Ajello2020, Ambrosone2024} as individual sources, although by some estimations their whole population could be a major contributor to the extragalactic diffuse \g {} background \cite{Roth2021}.
-The $\gamma$-ray emission in star-forming galaxies mostly originates in collisions of galactic cosmic rays (CRs) with interstellar galactic medium -- the same process that produces the diffuse \g galactic background in the Milky Way.
-Also a considerable fraction of emission comes from the galactic sources: pulsars, PWNe, etc. This emission is largely confined to the extension of the galaxy, $\mathcal{O}(10~\mathrm{kpc})$.
-Due to the limited angular resolution of the instruments, around $1^{\circ}$ at GeV energies, almost all detected galaxies are best described as point sources.
-Spatially extended emission was detected around two normal galaxies: first, detection of famous Fermi bubbles \cite{FB1,FB2} --large, $\mathcal{O}(10~\mathrm{kpc})$ lobes above and below the Galactic center; second, there is growing certainty that the M31 galaxy is also surrounded by an extended \g {} halo \cite{Pshirkov2016,Karwin2019}.
-Extended emission could arise from previous phases of AGNs activity, similarly to the cases of the $\gamma$-ray lobes of the Cen A and Fornax A galaxies \cite{CenA, FornaxA}, or it could be produced by the population of the galactic CRs gradually leaking into the circumgalactic medium and accumulating there on time scales of Gyrs \cite{Crocker2011, Feldmann2013}.
+At the present level of the instrument sensitivity the high-energy $\gamma$-ray sky ($E>100$~MeV) is dominated by the active galactic nuclei (AGNs) of various types: AGNs account for 4008 of the 7194 total sources in the latest catalog of the Fermi-LAT sources \cite{4FGL-DR4}.
+Only a handful of galaxies without AGNs have been detected \cite{Fermi2012a,Ajello2020, Ambrosone2024} as individual sources, although by some estimations the whole population of such galaxies could be a major contributor to the extragalactic diffuse \g {} background \cite{Roth2021}.
+The $\gamma$-ray emission in star-forming galaxies mostly originates in collisions of galactic cosmic rays (CRs) with the interstellar medium.
+Due to the limited angular resolution of the instruments (around $1^{\circ}$ at GeV energies), almost all detected galaxies are best described as point sources.
+Spatially extended emission was detected around two normal galaxies: first, the famous Fermi bubbles were detected in our Galaxy \cite{FB1,FB2} ; second, there is growing certainty that M31 is also surrounded by an extended \g {} halo \cite{Pshirkov2016,Karwin2019}.
+Extended emission could arise from previous phases of AGN activity, similarly to the cases of the $\gamma$-ray lobes of the Cen~A and Fornax~A galaxies \cite{CenA, FornaxA}, or it could be produced by the population of galactic CRs, gradually leaking into the circumgalactic medium and accumulating there on time scales of Gyrs \cite{Crocker2011, Feldmann2013}.
 Alternatively, \g {} halo could emerge from processes of annihilation or decay of dark matter (DM) particles \cite{Bringmann2012}.
-Both observations of M31 and models predict for MW-like galaxies \g {} luminosity in $10^{38}-10^{39}~\mathrm{erg~s^{-1}}$ range.
+Both observations of M31 and theoretical models predict that MW-like galaxies have \g {} luminosity in $10^{38}-10^{39}~\mathrm{erg~s^{-1}}$ range.